 • Describe treatment for each pathology.

-• Understand clinical significances of each pathology.
+• Discuss the clinical significance of each pathology.

 • Explain the recommended treatment plan for cancer patients.